vestrel00/contacts-android/docs/basics/update-contacts.md

 val update = Contacts(context).update()
 ```

-> If you want to update the device owner Contact Profile, read [Update the device owner Contact profile](/docs/profile/update-profile.md).
+> If you want to update the device owner Contact Profile, read [Update device owner Contact profile](/docs/profile/update-profile.md).

 > If you want to update a set of Data, read [Update existing sets of data](/docs/data/update-data-sets.md).